aws-amplify/aws-sdk-ios/README.md

 ### Carthage

-Carthage support XCFrameworks for XCode 12 or above follow the steps below to build a platform-independent xcframeworks:
+Carthage support XCFrameworks for Xcode 12 or above.
+Follow the steps below to consume the AWS SDK for iOS using XCFrameworks:

 1. Install the Carthage directly from source, support for XCode 12+ is not fully released in [Carthage](https://github.com/Carthage/Carthage#installing-carthage).